smadinen7/saipranav_tswd-portfolio/final-project-part-two.md

 For interviews, I identified three individuals:
 - A CMU grad student in analytics (early 20s)
-- A CS graduate working in product (early 20s)
+- A CMU grad student in design (early 20s)
-- A product manager in fintech (late 20s)
+- A CMU grad student in mism (late 20s)

 They reflect the audience who would benefit from clarity around job risks, AI adoption trends, and action steps.